-MOVES by multiplying the emission rates by the VMT for each source type and road type.
+If the Emission Rates option is used, and Source Type is selected in the Output Emission Detail panel, MOVES will produce emission rates for running emissions by source type and road type in terms of grams per mile.
+Total running emissions would then be calculated outside of MOVES by multiplying the emission rates by the VMT for each source type and road type.
 However, users will still need to enter data using the Vehicle Type VMT Importer that reflects the VMT in the total area where the lookup table results will be applied.
 This is necessary because MOVES uses the relationship between source type population and VMT to determine the relative amount of time vehicles spend parked vs. running.
 If the lookup table results will be applied to a large number of counties, use the total VMT for all the counties covered.
-The guidance in this section concerning the use of local VMT data applies both for developing the total VMT to input and for developing the geographically detailed VMT to use when applying the emission rates..
+The guidance in this section concerning the use of local VMT data applies both for developing the total VMT to input and for developing the geographically detailed VMT to use when applying the emission rates.

-3.6 Average Speed Distribution
+4.6 Average Speed Distribution